nweiyue/tp/docs/UserGuide.md

 ## 6. FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous **ATAS** home folder.
+**A**: Install **ATAS** in the other computer and overwrite the empty data files it creates with the files that contains the data of your previous **ATAS** home folder.
+The previous data files can be found in the *data* folder in the same directory as your `atas.jar` file.

 { end of `faq` written by: Ngoh Wei Yue }